What is the best RNN-cell structure to forecast each time series behavior?: Experimental structure

-The studied RNN cells have different degrees of complexity, which is referred to as theoretic complexity.
-This complexity is defined by the number of parameters inside each cell which depends on the number of inputs, the number of hidden nodes, the number of context nodes (in the case of SCRN model), and the number of outputs.
-During the hyper-parameter tuning the complexity of the cell may increase or decrease depending on the optimal number of hidden nodes found.
-Thus, the complexity of the cell defined after the hyper-parameter tuning is called empirical complexity.
+The studied RNN cells have different degrees of complexity, which is referred to as theoretic complexity (Table \ref{RNNs evaluated}).
+This complexity is defined by the number of parameters inside each cell which depends on the number of inputs, the number of hidden nodes, the number of context nodes (in the case of the SCRN model), and the number of outputs.
+During the hyperparameter tuning the complexity of the cell may increase or decrease depending on the optimal number of hidden nodes found.
+Thus, the complexity of the cell defined after the hyperparameter tuning is called empirical complexity.